 - Access for all-regardless of an employee’s physical location, they can continue to perform their job.
 This was a big driver for escalating cloud adoption in 2020 when COVID first impacted the workforce, and governmental lockdowns necessitated remote working.

-- No equipment maintenance-servers and other machines are all now the responsibility of their service provider.
+- No equipment as maintenance-servers and other machines are all now the responsibility of their service provider.
 Businesses, and their IT teams, are freed from this costly and time-consuming task.

 - Scalable-unlike many legacy and on-premises machinery, the cloud offers organizations unlimited storage capabilities.
 Instead of replacing or upgrading machinery, companies simply add to their service agreement as they expand.